 Salt Lake Valley occupies a structural basin in the Basin and Range physiographic province (Stokes, 1977).
 The basin is bounded by the Wasatch Range on the east and the Oquirrh Mountains on the west.
 The Wasatch Range consists of a complex sequence of sedimentary, metamorphic, and igneous rocks ranging in age from Precambrian to Tertiary.
+The 3

-The range marks the western boundary of the Middle Rocky Mountains physiographic province and the eastern boundary of the Basin and Range physiographic province (Stokes, 1977).
+Rocky Mountains physiographic province and the eastern boundary of the Basin and Range physiographic province (Stokes, 1977).
 The Oquirrh Mountains are composed primarily of Pennsylvanian and Permian sedimentary rocks and Tertiary sedimentary and volcanic rocks.
-Additionally, hydrothermal solutions introduced in conjunction with Tertiary intrusive activity caused the precipitation of ore and gangue minerals in and surrounding the intrusives (Tooker, 1999), making the Oquirrh Mountains rich in valuable ore.
-The Oquirrh Mountains are home to the Bingham Canyon mine, in the southwest corner of the Copperton quadrangle, which is one of the largest copper mines in the world.
-The bedrock in the vicinity of the Copperton quadrangle was deformed by Cretaceous to early Tertiary contractional faulting and folding of the Sevier orogeny (e.g., Willis; 1999; DeCelles, 2006; Schelling and others, 2007), extensional faulting during late Eocene to middle Miocene "collapse" (Constenius, 1996; Constenius and others, 2003), and middle Miocene to recent basin-and-range faulting (Zoback and others, 1981; Smith and Bruhn, 1984).
-The Wasatch fault zone (at the western base of the Wasatch Range), the West Valley fault zone (in the north-central part of Salt Lake Valley), and the Oquirrh fault zone (at the western base of the Oquirrh Mountains) are the most prominent and youngest structures (e.g., Holocene age) associated with basin-andrange extensional faulting in the region.
+Additionally, hydrothermal fluids introduced in conjunction with Tertiary intrusive activity caused the precipitation of ore and gangue minerals in and surrounding the intrusions (Tooker, 1999), making the Oquirrh Mountains rich in valuable ore.
+The Oquirrh Mountains are home to the Bingham Canyon mine, which is located just beyond the northwest corner of the Tickville Spring quadrangle and is one of the largest copper mines in the world.
+The bedrock in the vicinity of the Tickville Spring quadrangle was deformed by Cretaceous to early Tertiary contractional faulting and folding of the Sevier orogeny (e.g., Willis; 1999; DeCelles, 2006; Schelling and others, 2007), extensional faulting during the late Eocene to middle Miocene (Constenius, 1996; Constenius and others, 2003), and middle Miocene to recent basin-and-range faulting (Zoback and others, 1981; Smith and Bruhn, 1984).
+The Wasatch fault zone (at the western base of the Wasatch Range), the West Valley fault zone (in the north-central portion of Salt Lake Valley), and the Oquirrh fault zone (at the western base of the Oquirrh Mountains) are the most prominent and youngest structures (Holocene age) associated with basin-and-range extensional faulting in the region.

-Salt Lake Valley is in the Great Basin geographic area, characterized by its internal drainage for much of the past 15 million years.
-The surficial valley sediments were mostly deposited by late Pleistocene Lake Bonneville (Oviatt and others, 1992, 1999), a large pluvial lake that covered much of northwestern Utah and adjacent parts of Idaho and Nevada (Gilbert, 1890).
+Salt Lake Valley is in the Great Basin geographic area and has been characterized by internal drainage for much of the past 15 million years.
+The surficial valley sediments were mostly deposited by late Pleistocene Lake Bonneville, a large pluvial lake that covered much of northwestern Utah and adjacent parts of Idaho and Nevada (Gilbert, 1890; Oviatt and Shroder, 2016).
 The lake began to rise above levels comparable to those of Great Salt Lake after 35,000 years ago (CRONUS-Earth Project, 2005), and was in part contemporaneous with the most recent Rocky Mountain glacial advance, the Pinedale glaciation (Lips and others, 2005).
-Four major regional shorelines-Stansbury, Bonneville, Provo, and Gilbertassociated with transgressive (rising) and regressive (lowering) phases of Lake Bonneville, are recognized in Salt Lake Valley.
-The Bonneville and Provo shorelines are preserved within the Copperton quadrangle.
-At the higest level of Lake Bonneville the Bonneville shoreline formed, evident in the southern part of the Copperton quadrangle as the highest topographic bench on the valley margin.
-The level of the Bonneville shoreline was controlled by an overflow threshold at an elevation of approximately 5092 feet (1552 m) near Zenda in southern Idaho.
+Three major regional shorelines - Stansbury, Bonneville, and Provo - are associated with transgressive (rising) and regressive (lowering) phases of Lake Bonneville.
+The Bonneville and Provo shorelines are preserved within the Tickville Spring quadrangle.
+The Bonneville shoreline formed during the highest water elevation of Lake Bonneville and is evident in the southern part of the Tickville Spring quadrangle as the highest topographic bench on the valley margin.
+The elevation of the Bonneville shoreline was controlled by an overflow threshold at approximately 5092 feet (1552 m) near Zenda in southern Idaho.
 About 18,000 years ago (Miller and others, 2013), overflow and rapid erosion at the Zenda threshold resulted in catastrophic lowering of the lake by 340 feet (104 m) (Jarrett and Malde, 1987) in less than one year (O'Conner, 1993).
 Lake Bonneville then stabilized at a new lower threshold near Red Rock Pass, Idaho, and the Provo shoreline formed on the lower slopes of the Oquirrh Mountains.
 About 15,000 years ago, a warming climate induced further lowering of the lake level (Godsey and others, 2005), and Lake Bonneville began a decline to the current level of Great Salt Lake.